usnistgov/ccu_validation_scoring/README.md

 **Norm Discovery Mapping Scoring Subcommand**

-To **score an NDMAP submission** directory and an ND submission using against a reference directory with a scoring index file, use the command:
+Use the command below to **score an NDMAP submission** directory and an ND submission using against a reference directory with a scoring index file.

 ```bash
 CCU_scoring score-nd -s <norm_submission_directory> -m <norm_mapping_submission_directory> -ref <reference_directory> -i <scoring_index_file>